projectatomic/atomic-site/source/blog/2016-03-04-atomic-site-on-atomic-app.md

 port to be used on the host, because we expect those to be the same for most users.
 We don't expect that most users will have the same path to their local copy of the atomic-site repo, though, so those parameters have no defaults, meaning that the user has to supply them.
+While expressly setting the `provider` here is optional, since we're only supporting docker for this app, we want to set it as the default.

 Finally, the "artifacts" section defines where the provider files live: